OWASP/www-project-operational-technology-top-10/setup-notes.md

 Example from mas.owasp.org: We have a donation page [https://mas.owasp.org/donate/](https://mas.owasp.org/donate/) this has donation packages that companies can select and then they can donate through the OWASP donation page [https://owasp.org/donate/](https://owasp.org/donate/).
 Either an amount they choose or according to the donation package and then they get the benefits of them.

 GitHub sponsors: you can configure it to link to your donations page, and in there have the description on how to donate to your project via OWASP.
 You're only allowed to *receive* money that way now

+## Translations

+- this is problematic, translations need to be updated and quality-checked
+- for example, MASVS stopped providing translations themselves: https://mas.owasp.org/contributing/4_Add_new_Language/#masvs-translations